 The law does allow a brief investigative traffic stop so long as the officer has a

-Probable cause also means that the officer must have a reasonable basis or belief for his suspicion which would cause a cautious person acting in good faith to believe that you are guilty of DUI.
-The officer must be able to point to known facts existing at the time of the determination that “would lead a man of ordinary care and prudence to believe and conscientiously entertain an honest and strong suspicion that the person is guilty of a crime.”7.
+However, the officer must be able to point to known facts existing at the time of the determination that “would lead a man of ordinary care and prudence to believe and conscientiously entertain an honest and strong suspicion that the person is guilty of a crime.”6.

 If you want to understand why its important to have an attorney represent you.

 If you would like to discuss a pending case with an attorney contact the Aizman Law Firm at 818-334-6855 for a free confidential consultation.